Photograph Courtesy of Dark Servier

 In 1992, when I was eleven years old, I saw a Korean man on TV for the first time.
 He resembled the immigrants my family knew from church, the local swap meet, and the Asian grocery store.
 Stocky, with a buzz cut and large glasses, he wore the many-pocketed utility vest of the working-class entrepreneur.
 But something was wrong.
 He was tense, surrounded by smoke, his hand at a trigger.
 POP POP POP.

-A thousand miles from my home in Seattle, Los Angeles was on fire.
+A thousand miles from my home in Tacoma, Los Angeles was on fire.
 Network TV looped harrowing images: Korean gunmen, trucker-victim Reginald Denny, smoldering city blocks, and teenagers making off with loot.

 Korean Americans living on the West Coast at the time remember the first day, 4-29, or sa-i-gu, with time-freezing clarity.